 I understand that you are very busy and respect your time.
-Accordingly, I will call you during the week of October 24, 2016 to speak with you about arranging a brief meeting at your convenience.
+Would you would be open to arranging a brief meeting for coffee or a video call at your convenience?
 Thank you very much for your time and consideration of this request.
 I look forward to meeting with you and hearing more about your work.